microsoft/aed-blockchain-learn-content/ethereum-blockchain-dev/smart-contracts/includes/4-truffle.md

 With Truffle, you get:

-- Built-in smart contract compilation, linking, deployment and binary management.
+- Built-in smart contract building, compilation, deployment, testing and more.
-- Automated contract testing for rapid development.
-Scriptable, extensible deployment & migrations framework.
 - Network management for deploying to any number of public & private networks.
-- Package management with EthPM & NPM, using the ERC190 standard.
+- Package management for dependencies
 - Interactive console for direct contract communication.
-Configurable build pipeline with support for tight integration.
+- Configurable build pipeline with support for tight integration.
 - External script runner that executes scripts within a Truffle environment.

-## Confirm that Node.js is installed

-Truffle requires that you have Node.js v8.9.4 or greater.
-With Node.js, you automatically get the Node package manager, referred to as npm, installed on your computer.

-To check if you have Node.js installed, run this command in your terminal:

-`node -v`

-To confirm that you have npm installed you can run this command in your terminal:

-`npm -v`

 ## Install Truffle